“Charged $658 for Fold 6 inner screen replacement?”

 For as little as $5 per order, your package is protected before it even reaches you.

 Now, I know it can get a little confusing with all these different types of protection.
-So, let’s take a clear look at how everything compares:
+So, let’s take a clear look at how everything compares with respect to coverage:

 * Note: Some mobile insurance plans may include/exclude internal defects or electrical failures, depending on the provider and plan tier.